huy/browser_programming/README.markdown

        this.model.bind('destroy', this.remove, this); // $(view.el).remove();
      }

-Also used to cache reference of DOM elements make call DOM API easily and faster in its functions.
+In the `initialize` we also cache references of  DOM elements so we can make call DOM API easily and faster in the View.

      initialize: function () {
        ...